Authentic Chimichurri Recipe

 Yes, there are many types of chimichurri nowadays.
 Some of the variations include creamy chimichurri, red chimichurri, dry seasoning chimichurri, or chimichurri marinade for steak, using the sauce as a base.

-What can you make with chimichurri?
+What can I make with chimichurri?

 Chimichurri Recipe variations